# #

-A melancholy report describes them:
+A melancholy report describes it:

 At first slaves do not believe that they are free, but when a few slip away and nothing happens, the exodus snowballs.
 Almost all the captives leave, some to villages that often no longer exist, others with no idea where to go.

-He concludes by doubting that their lives will be better, and by sadly observing the instant disintegration of societies that had flourished. *
+He concludes by doubting that their lives will be better, and by sadly observing the instant disintegration of societies that had flourished.*

 -- Rapport du Capitaine Schiffer, October 1907, Dabakala archives